Machine-learning interatomic potentials achieving CCSD(T) accuracy for systems with extended covalent networks and van der Waals interactions: Methodology

 To demonstrate the applicability of the developed $\Delta$-learning approach, we considered a prototypical COF consisting of carbon and hydrogen synthesized in experiments on the Au(111) surface~\cite{Blunt_CC_46_7157_2010,Shi_CC_52_8726_2016}.
 This COF has a quasi-2D structure with each layer being a network of benzene rings.
 The 2D unit cell of a single layer is hexagonal, and the composition of each layer in the unit cell is \ce{C48H30}.
 We therefore hereafter refer to this COF as the \ce{C48H30} COF.
 This COF is labeled 10020N2 or 16470N2 (both having the topologically identical structure) in the CURATED-COFs database~\cite{Ongari_ACS_2019_Building}. \cref{fig:molecules}(a) presents a single layer of the \ce{C48H30} COF.

-The molecular systems for the training of the MTPs were selected from ``components'' of the target periodic COF, i.e., those that can be made by decomposing local regions of the COF with hydrogen termination. \cref{fig:molecules}(b) shows the thus considered monomer molecules.
+The molecular systems for the training of the MTPs were selected from ``components'' of the target periodic COF, i.e., those that can be made by decomposing the COF into small fragments, with hydrogen termination to avoid unpaired valence electrons. \cref{fig:molecules}(b) shows the thus considered monomer molecules.
 In order to study also hydrogen absorption, dihydrogen (\ce{H2}) was also included.
 To capture the inter-layer vdW interaction, several dimers, trimers, and tetramers composed of these monomers were also included in the training set, as exemplified in \cref{fig:molecules}(c).
 In order to cover a wide range of inter-molecular distance on an equal footing, ten center-of-mass distances between each monomer were considered.
 For each molecular system, MD simulations (detailed below) were conducted, and ten snapshots in the MD trajectory were selected.
 Nine among them were cumulated into the master training dataset, while the last one was reserved for the validation of the MTPs after the training, which we hereafter refer to as the validation dataset. \cref{tab:multimers} summarizes the considered molecular systems together with the numbers of configurations in both the datasets.

 To assess the effect of the system size in the training dataset on MTP quality, four training sets were constructed from the master training dataset above based on the maximum number of benzene rings permitted in the systems.
 The first set included only molecules with up to two benzene rings, and the resulting $\Delta$MTP is labeled~\#2.
 Analogously, three more training sets allowed up to three, four, and five benzene rings, yielding models \#3, \#4, and \#5, respectively.
 Specifically, $\Delta$MTP\#5 included 8 monomers, 12 dimers, 6 trimers, and 1 tetramer, containing at maximum 30 carbon atoms.